 You are welcome to attend all 3 courses, however they have been developed to cater to different audiences depending upon your existing knowledge of data science.
 So you could do R and Python, but they may be too advanced for beginners.

 This is a non-credit bearing module, with no final examination, and participation is entirely voluntary.
 However please do let your instructor know should you wish to stop attending, so that we can record how many students complete the course.

 Taking part in the courses will form part of the Big Essex Award and Chart my Path which you can sign up to and which will form part of your final degree transcript.

 These courses will be available next year so you can take the course again if you need to.
 As this is our first year please send feedback about what did and didn’t work for you.

 “We need students who have knowledge in a wide range of social science and humanities topics, but who can also work with data science and analytics to understand patterns and trends.
 There is a real disconnect between people who can communicate well and people that are good at data science.
 Our short courses aim to bridge that gap.”

-If you are either a current Essex student, a new student who will be starting your degree in October 2022, a member of staff or alumnus, please get in touch.
-Let us know your name, degree course and year of study (or other relevant details if you are a member of staff or alumnus).
+If you are either a current Essex student, a new student who will be starting your degree in October 2023 or January 2024, a member of staff or alumnus, please come back later for ways of sign up.

 “Essex has a really diverse student body and has some of the best academics in data science in Europe.
 We would like to be known as the number one institution in Europe for data science training, particularly for non-computer scientists, and to reach students from around the world.”